IC-CN/ic-tech-doc/README.md

 ```
 Dissolving State: 溶解进行状态
 ```
-- A dissolving state is a neuron state that follows immediately after its owner issues a "start dissolving" command, and continues until a "stop dissolving" command is issued, or until the dissolve delay timer runs out.
+- A dissolving state is a neuron state that follows immediately after its owner issues a "start dissolving" command and continues until a "stop dissolving" command is issued, or until the dissolve delay timer runs out.
 The age of a dissolving neuron is considered to be zero.

 ## E